-Eureka lemon trees produce an abundant crop of fruit throughout the year as well as making an attractive addition to the garden.
-The foliage on an established tree turns from a bronze shade to a bright green when established and their white blooms are fragrant, pretty, and have a purple-tinged bud.
+Eureka lemon trees produce an abundant crop of fruit throughout the year making an attractive addition to the garden.
+The foliage on an established tree turns from a bronze shade to a bright green and the white blooms are fragrant, pretty, and have a purple-tinged bud.
 They can be planted throughout the year in warm climates and reach maturity within three years.
-If you plan to overwinter them indoors, plant them in the spring after any danger of frost has passed.
+If you plan to overwinter them indoors, plant in the spring in a container after any danger of frost has passed.
 Eureka lemon trees are toxic to animals.